The Top 10 Accessories for Your Slow Cooker

 Answer the question “What did you bring?” one time with these fun label magnets ($4).
 The dry erase surface means you can use them again and again.
 You can even write instructions like “turn to warm at 4 p.m.” for the helpers in your life.
 These are a great way to give allergy warnings, too!

 How many times have you tried to lift a roast, only to have it fall apart?
 Problem solved!
-This handy gadget fits perfectly under your meal, making it super easy to pick up.
+This handy gadget ($9) fits perfectly under your meal, making it super easy to pick up.
 At less than $10, it’s a definite must have.
 It’s even oven safe to 450º!
+Try it out on our favorite slow-cooked pot roast recipes!

-Nothing makes cleanup easier than using a liner in your slow cooker (we wax poetic on slow cooker liners, here).
-These handy products by our friends at Reynolds ($4) are made specifically to fit inside your crock to keep recipes like saucy meatballs for hoagies from baking on around the edges.
+Nothing makes cleanup easier than using a liner in your slow cooker.
+These handy products by our friends at Reynolds ($4) are made specifically to fit inside your crock to keep recipes like saucy meatballs from baking on around the edges.
 Cleanup is a snap!

 What good is a great appliance without an amazing set of recipes?
 Lucky for you, we have the fix for that.
 First, here’s our latest installment of Everyday Slow Cooker and One-Dish Recipes ($25), more than 360 slow cooker, casserole and skillet dishes your family will love.
 While you wait for it to arrive, help yourself to our 100 best slow cooker recipes today.